 God honored those parents.
 He used their step of faith, not only to preserve their son, but I think also to give him a pattern to follow.
 As Warren Wiersbe observes, "Though godly parents cannot pass on their faith as they do family traits, they can certainly create an atmosphere of faith at home and be examples to their children.
-A home should be the first school of faith for a child."
-[4]
+A home should be the first school of faith for a child."4

-Here's a second example of what happens when you see what others don't see.
+Here's a second example of what happens when you see with pilgrim eyes.

 II.
-Because he saw what others could not see, Moses chose to live for the future rather than the present (24-26).
+Because he saw with pilgrim eyes, Moses chose to live for the future rather than the present (24-26).